russmediadigital/Tee-ios-sdk/README.md

 ### Take it on board

 Use downloaded framework as embedded binary for your project.
-Cocoapods are comming soon.
+Cocoapods are coming soon.

 ![embedded](https://github.com/russmedia/Tee-ios-sdk/blob/master/readme_img/embedded.png)